fhunleth/bbb-buildroot-fwup/README.md

 we did in the simple example at the top.
 Using `fwup` can be faster since it doesn't have to write zeros to fill in the gaps between partitions.

-Mount the new filesystems on the SDCard.
+Next, mount the new filesystems on the SDCard on your PC.
 I find it easiest to unplug and plug the SDCard back into the PC so that it automounts.
 Three filesystems should mount, the boot partition, the rootfs, and a big empty partition for application data.
 Copy both firmware update files to the application data partition.

     # My SDCard's 4th partition got automounted as 4507-9E5C1, but
     # this changes.
 Check that you're not copying to the boot or rootfs